Best Games Like Tunic

 Players are cast as a small crow employed by an afterlife company in charge of gathering incompliant souls using any and all measures.

-Its gameplay is similar to Tunic in that it focuses on hack and slash combat using different weapons and abilities as well as exploration in dungeon-like environments.
+Its gameplay is similar to Tunic in that it focuses on hack and slash combat using various weapons and abilities as well as exploration in dungeon-like settings.

 Seeking Light is an action-adventure indie game about a girl named Sunny who becomes immersed in her subconscious and must face her fears before she can escape.

-Furthermore, players will have to confront the physical manifestations of Sunny’s fears and fight them using different weapons, items, and abilities.
+Furthermore, players will have to confront the tangible manifestations of Sunny’s fears and fight them using various weapons, items, and abilities.

-Much like Tunic, there are pages to collect throughout the world that help fill in the details regarding Sunny’s past and her greatest fears.
+Much like Tunic, there are pages to collect throughout the world that help fill in the details regarding Sunny’s past and her deepest fears.

 Next up is Headland, a cute and colorful action-adventure game that serves as the perfect wholesome palette cleanser after conquering Tunic’s tough-as-nails bossfights.

-This is because the game was designed to be played by all ages and has a generally jovial tone that sees you exploring a world full of vibrant characters and environments.
+This is because the game was designed to be played by all ages and has a generally cheerful tone that sees you exploring a world full of colorful characters and environments.

 Not to worry as it also offer combat with a deep arsenal of weapons that can be unlocked and upgraded by collecting blueprints and resources throughout Headland’s world.